Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/c/ccpe/USER.md

     This is where you would insert your code that you want to run in the container.

+-   The environment in the container after `eval $SWITCHTOCCPE`:

     -   When launching this batch script from within the container:

-    -   When launched with `--export` flag, the body will run in the environment of the calling container.
+        -   When launched without `--export` flag, the body will run in the environment of the calling container.

             It does require that the job is started from a properly initialised container with active Lmod though, as that currently sets the environment variable to detect if the container is properly initialised.

             If you started the calling container with `ccpe-run`, there is no issue though.
 In other cases, you may have to execute `eval $INITCCPE`.
 But in general, if you were able to load Cray PE modules before calling `sbatch`, you should be OK.

         -   When launched using `sbatch --export=$EXPORTCCPE`, the body will run in a clean container environment, but will not need to re-load the container module.

         -   Behaviour with `--export=none`: As the container cannot be located,

             ``` bash
             if [ -z "${SWITCHTOCCPE}" ]
             then
-            module load CrayEnv ccpe/24.11-B-rocm-6.2-LUMI || exit
+                module load CrayEnv ccpe/25.03-B-rocm-6.3-SP5-LUMI || exit
             fi
             ```

             will first try to load the container module, and if successful, proceed creating a clean environment.

             **Note that you need to adapt that line to the module you are actually using!**

     -   When launching this batch script from a regular system shell:

         -   When launched using `sbatch --export=$EXPORTCCPE`, the body will run in a clean container environment.

-    -   When launched with `--export` flag, `eval $SWITCHTOCCPE` will first try to clean the system environment (and may fail during that phase if it cannot find the modules that you had loaded when calling `sbatch`.)
+        -   When launched without `--export` flag, `eval $SWITCHTOCCPE` will first try to clean the system environment (and may fail during that phase if it cannot find the modules that you had loaded when calling `sbatch`.)

             If the `ccpe` module was not loaded when calling the job script, the block

             ``` bash
             if [ -z "${SWITCHTOCCPE}" ]
             then
-            module load CrayEnv ccpe/24.11-B-rocm-6.2-LUMI || exit
+                module load CrayEnv ccpe/25.03-B-rocm-6.3-SP5-LUMI || exit
             fi
             ```

             will try to take care of that.
 If the module can be loaded, the script will proceed with building a clean container environment.

             **Note that you need to adapt that line to the module you are actually using!**

         -   Behaviour with `--export=none`: As the container cannot be located,

             ``` bash
             if [ -z "${SWITCHTOCCPE}" ]
             then
-            module load CrayEnv ccpe/24.11-B-rocm-6.2-LUMI || exit
+                module load CrayEnv ccpe/25.03-B-rocm-6.3-SP5-LUMI || exit
             fi
             ```

             will first try to load the container module, and if successful, proceed creating a clean environment.

             **Note that you need to adapt that line to the module you are actually using!**

--   So in all cases you get a clean environment (which is the only logical thing to get) *except* if `sbatch` was already called from within the container without `--export` flag.
+    So in all cases you get a clean environment (which is the only logical thing to get) *except* if `sbatch` was already called from within the container without `--export` flag.

+-   To run the actual command, there we do not use `srun` but the function `ccpe-srun` defined in the container, and we must also ensure that we start the command in the singularity container.

+    The reason why we need `ccpe-srun` is that `PATH` and `LD_LIBRARY_PATH` are not passed to the container, but overwritten by values set in the initialisation routines of the container.
+The solution is to enforce the values of the calling environment via `SINGULARITYENV_PATH` and `SINGULARITYENV_LD_LIBRARY_PATH`. `ccpe-srun` is just a very small bash funtion:

+    ``` bash
+    function ccpe-srun() {
+        SINGULARITYENV_PATH=$PATH SINGULARITYENV_LD_LIBRARY_PATH=$LD_LIBRARY_PATH srun "$@"
+    }
+    ```

+    so instead of using `cpe-srun` in the above example, one could also have used

+    ``` bash
+    SINGULARITYENV_PATH=$PATH SINGULARITYENV_LD_LIBRARY_PATH=$LD_LIBRARY_PATH srun \
+      singularity exec $SIFCCPE hybrid_check
+    ```

+    or

+    ``` bash
+    export SINGULARITYENV_PATH=$PATH
+    export SINGULARITYENV_LD_LIBRARY_PATH=$LD_LIBRARY_PATH
+    srun singularity exec $SIFCCPE hybrid_check
+    ```

 For technical information about how all this works under the hood (and it may be important to understand this to always use the template correctly), check the